digabi/digabi-os/README.md

 ## License
 This product is based on Debian 7.0 (wheezy), and includes software w/ various licenses.
 For licensing information, see [Debian License information ](http://www.debian.org/legal/licenses/).
+Work done by MEB is licensed under GPLv3.